AnnaDanielle/restaurant_closings/README.md

 ![correl](https://github.com/AnnaDanielle/restaurant_closings/blob/master/doc/correllation.png)

 ## Data Modeling
 Our random forest performs quite well, but considering 80% of the restaurants are open, our benchmark needs to perform better than 80%.
-Thankfully, it does over a maximum tree depth of 4.
+Thankfully it does perform better over a maximum tree depth of 4.
 However, given the scope of the data, we aren’t quite confident in the model to represent a subset of the population when Yelp returned those ‘best matches’.

 ![scores](https://github.com/AnnaDanielle/restaurant_closings/blob/master/doc/train_test_scores.png)